olaknowct/PG-Pig-Game/README.md

 New Features and Improvements

 	• Improve File Structuring
-	• Created Race To button
+	• Created Desired Race functionality
-		○ User can dynamically set the winning score by setting its value using Race to … button ○ Added setRace function
+		○ User can dynamically set the winning score by setting its value ○ Added setRace function
-		○ Shows a modal when button "Race to 100" is clicked § Set Desired Race
+		○ Shows a modal when button "New Game" is clicked
+			§ Set Desired Race
 			§ Overlay background
 			§ Close modal